 Dai Siqi: Trip to Boston, July 3–5, 2015

-A rising senior at Shanghai University, Dai Siqi attended CCUSP in the summer of 2015.
-She is a communication engineering major and decided to enroll in CCUSP to prepare herself for continued studies in the U.S. She took two courses, Academic Writing with Professor Snow and a computer science course in Python with Professor Bailey.
+A rising senior at Shanghai University, Dai Siqi attended in the summer of 2015.
+She is a communication engineering major and decided to enroll in this special program to prepare herself for continued studies in the U.S. She took two courses, Academic Writing with Professor Snow and a computer science course in Python with Professor Bailey.

 Siqi loved her time at Cornell and says, “I think that spending my summer vacation at Cornell may be one of the best decision I have ever made.”

-Nine of the students in CCUSP participated in this trip to Boston with other international students.
-July 4 is Independence Day in the United States, and Boston is one of the oldest cities in the U.S. Many people come to Boston every year for the city's July 4 celebration, which includes many special events and a big fireworks display.
+Nine of the students participated in a trip to Boston with other international students on July 4, Independence Day in the United States.
+Boston is one of the oldest cities in the U.S. Many people come to Boston every year for the city's July 4 celebration, which includes many special events and a big fireworks display.